Jaiminp007/Project-Genesis/README.md

 **Technical:**
 - Can 1B models develop genuine creativity?
 - How much knowledge can be learned vs. must be pre-programmed?
-- What's the optimal retraining frequency?
+- What's the optimal LoRA rank for different adapter types?
+- How do System 1/2 ratios evolve over time?

 **Philosophical:**
 - What does this tell us about consciousness?